 Here, you can use a pen and paper to craft how your new, improved process will look manually, but… good luck getting anywhere when you make a mistake and decide to rub it out.

 On the other hand, you could use a tool like Kissflow instead.

-Kissflow Workflow offers a simple workflow management tool smart companies use to plan unified processes.
+Kissflow offers a simple workflow management tool smart companies use to plan unified processes.
 With Kissflow, you can:

 - Visually outline processes step-by-step,

 - Invite team members to collaborate virtually—instead of handing out printed sheets, and,

 - Manage these processes across your entire organization—all from one easy-to-use interface.

 Kissflows simplifies workflows and processes, so your team can spend less time resolving process chaos and more time doing their best work with them.

 - Informing relevant staff of the changes to the processes they’ll be working with so they can observe the changes